SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

 SPQR Ball Perceptor
 =================

+**SPQR Ball Perceptor is provided WITHOUT ANY WARRANTY about its usability.
+It is for educational purposes and should be regarded as such.**

 ### Introduction

 SPQR Ball Perceptor is a software module for black and white ball detection developed by the SPQR to be used within the BHuman framework.
 This repo is a fork from the official [2016 B-Human code release](https://github.com/bhuman/BHumanCodeRelease).